How to Choose a Medical Speciality

 Lifestyle

-Work-life balance is a very valid consideration when choosing a speciality, which all vary in the commitment required.
+Work-life balance is a very valid consideration when choosing a speciality, as it all depends on the commitment required.
 This encompasses:

 Work is not all there is to life.
 Some people may choose to pursue a speciality that is less time-demanding and provides more sociable hours.
 Any reason for this is valid.
 It is your life, and if you do not want to work on-call shifts for the rest of it, then a career in emergency medicine or anaesthetics may not be for you.